-What do management books have to say about regenerative agriculture?
+What do management books have to say about regenerative agriculture? how does it support climate risk mitigation?

 F&B companies are increasingly encouraging the adoption of sustainable and regenerative agriculture among their growers and suppliers.
 In part, the shift is driven by changes in consumer demands, but the main drive is long-term operational stability and climate risk mitigation, especially in the coffee and cacao industries.